tynevosa/Jungle-ecommerce-store/README.md

 ## Database

 If Rails is complaining about authentication to the database, uncomment the user and password fields from `config/database.yml` in the development and test sections, and replace if necessary the user and password `development` to an existing database user.
+Application tested using Rspec and Cypress.

 ## Stripe Testing